 At present, there is no research that connects dry shampoo to hair loss.
-For a short period of just a few days – or all six days if you’re a Glastonbury early-starter – it is unlikely that a dry shampoo would lead to any long-term damage.
+For a short period of just a few days – or all six days if you’re a Glastonbury early-starter – it is unlikely that a dry shampoo would lead to any long-term damage if you used it once or at most twice during your time at the festival.
 Just be sure to wash your hair well when you get home to remove any product build up, as well as dirt and dust from the festival.

 Another viable option for the days when you may not be able to wash your hair, is to take a leaf out of Kasabian guitarist Serge Pizzorno‘s book and wear a hat.
 As you are likely to be spending a lot of time outside, this can help to not only hide dirty hair but can also help to protect your scalp from sunburn as thinning hair will provide less natural sun protection.

 If you are concerned about showing signs of hair loss, it might be a good idea to seek out a specialist to see what they suggest, as many men see impressive regrowth results from following male hair loss treatment programmes.
 A specialist can advise on what’s best for your specific pattern and level of shedding then give you an idea of what kind of regrowth can be expected – and maybe make next year’s Glastonbury a little more stress-free.